grlurton/orbf_data_validation/README.md

 Raw data is placed under data/raw/orbf_benin.csv.
 The script src/data/make_dataset.py should build the data used for analysis.
 All notebooks should run smoothly from there.

 Project Organization
 ------------

-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- What you are currently reading ├── data               <- Not commited in Git.
+    ├── data               <- Not commited in Git.
 Contact Bluesquare to discuss access.
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.